GigawattDigital/securesilo/README.md

 at any time.

-You control who can access all chat logs and ai-generated content stored on the server, and you can revoke access at any time.
-Since all data is encrypted both in transit and at rest, even if your server is compromised, all stored data remains encrypted and can only be recovered by use of the administrator's private key or a backup private key.
+You control who can access all chat logs and ai-generated content stored on the server, and you can revoke user access at any time.
+Since all data is encrypted both in transit and at rest, even if your server is compromised, all stored data remains encrypted and can only be recovered only by using the administrator's private key or a backup private key.

+If you lose your private key and do not have backup private keys, your data will be lost forever.
+Due to the nature of end-to-end encryption, there is no way to recover your data without the one of the private keys that were used to encrypt it.

 Each user that you create on your server instance is assigned a unique device-based passkey that is used to encrypt their data in transit.
 User passkeys are generated on the user's device and are